 We always source the best cricket gear from the biggest brands which would be the first choice of the worlds finest players.
-These include, TON, DSC, SF, CA, BAS Vampire and many more.
-Many of our bats are hands selected, based on ping and pickup with the added advantage of us picking ones which have nice grain structure too.
+These include, SS TON, New Balance, SG, CA Sports, BAS Vampire and many more.
+Many of our bats are hand selected, based on ping and pickup with the added advantage of us picking ones which have nice grain structure too.
 We appreciate it is not easy choosing to buy cricket gear online especially cricket bats so we look to provide as much detail as possible about the each product with plenty of product pictures of the exact bat you would purchase.
 In addition, we are just a phone call away to provide further information no matter how small your question is.

 Here at DKP Cricket Ltd we pride ourselves on the fact that we are very knowledgeable on cricket equipment having dealt with manufacturers directly for a number of years.
 It also helps that we have been playing league cricket for over 40 years so it is fair to say we have a good understanding of the requirements of a cricketer.

 We are also unique in a sense that we don’t bother with stock pictures as we believe that every bat is different so it is important for the customer to see the exact bat they will receive so all the bats on website are of bats that you can choose from.
-If you would like to see more images please do not hesitate to contact us via the form below or are online 'Chat with us!' and we will endeavour to send across the images.
+If you would like to see more images please do not hesitate to contact us via the form below or are online 'Chat with us!' and we will endeavor to send across the images.

 We pride ourselves in being one of the few bespoke cricket service providers who offer a customised bat delivery option from start to finish, made to your every specification to ensure that you are confident with your choice and happy with the service provided.